The Ultimate Guide to Creating the Perfect Snail Habitat

 What about Forests?

-You’d expect forests to be an ideal snail habitat, given the dense vegetation and leaf litter, right?
+Given the dense vegetation and leaf litter, you’d expect forests to be an idealย snail habitat, right?
 Interestingly, snails aren’t significant forest roamers!
 The forest soil is often sour and unappealing to the snails.
-Sparse plant variety also reduces their food options, making forests less ideal for snails.
+Sparse plant variety also reduces food options, making forests less ideal for snails.

 Plants – Not Just a Food Source!